surifirstpin/Acubi_documentation/Version.5/Dashboard.md

  -   <b>Lookup name :</B> Name Identifier for lookup field.
  -   <b>Lookup Type :</b>  Refers to item or query type.

- -  <b>Connection</b>  Connection are referred only for Queries and it is disabled for Items.
+ -  <b>Connection</b>  Connection are referred only for queries and it is disabled for Items.

    <b>6.</B> Click on <b>Test Lookup.</b>

- -   <b>Multiple Selections : </b> Enables the selection of list, for multiple data.
+ -   <b>Multiple Selections : </b> Enables selection list for multiple data.

 ## Dependency Filters